Undergraduate

 Students minoring in Environmental Studies complete 18 hours of courses.

-• 12 credit hours of approved electives, with a minimum of 3 hours in at least two of the three discipline categories below.
+• 15 credit hours of approved electives, with a minimum of 3 hours in the social sciences and a minimum of 3 hours in the natural sciences.

 Humanities Category